 The module introduces key practitioners, theories and practices in performance and the development of scholarly practice: essay writing, reflective practice, presentations, referencing and bibliographies.

 Dance Projects (Core)

-The essential technical skills of lighting and sound are introduced and applied in the subsequent creation, design and performance of dance.
+The essential technical skills of lighting and sound are introduced and applied in the subsequent creation, design and making of work for performance.

 Studio Practices 2 (Core)

 This module is designed to advance technical dance knowledge and skill in the studio practice class.
 The work involves more complex dance phrases and sequences with greater dynamic and stylistic challenge with focused engagement on specialised somatic practices.

 Opportunity to develop knowledge and deeper engagement with somatic - body/mind practices, drawing upon and applying principles of improvisation and movement exploration, releasing and experiential anatomy.